aleister1102/crtx/README.md

         Domain to search for (can be specified multiple times) -o string
         Organization name to search for
   -r    Perform a recursive search (requires -d)
+  -v    Enable verbose output